capnproto/go-capnp/README.md

 ## News

 6 August 2015: **Level 1 RPC support** with some [known issues][issues].
 I've
-added a section about compatibility guarantees below.
+added a section about compatibility guarantees below. -Ross

 23 July 2015: **Level 0 RPC support (and parts of Level 1)!**